Nokhal/SkyrimInstallGuide/README.md

 # SkyrimInstallGuide

 This is intended to be semi retard proof.
+Basic profficency with a computer is expected (Opening archives, knowing what a root folder is, etc...)

 ## Buying and installing the game